Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - Added a server start admin event
     - New clan nodes: `Get Player Clan`, `Set Player Clan`, `Get Clan Name`, `Get Clan Players`, `Clan Equals`
-    - Nodes can now be copy/pasted between scripts
+    - Nodes can now be copy/pasted between scripts `0.7.2`
+- Scripting:
+    - New Nodes in Redux Tools: `Has Perk Category`
+    - New Nodes in operations: `Bit Flag Add`, `Bit Flag Remove`, `Bit Flag Toggle`, `Has Bit Flag`
+    - Added a duplicate button to make new copies of a script with a different ID
 ## Changes
 `0.7.0`
 - Reworked the price definition widget for trading